 after its discovery.
 It has presumably been restored.

-A relief of Ajax committing suicide on the side of an
+A relief of Ajax committing suicide on the right side

 3rd century BC, perhaps after a Greek prototype

-Ajax, son of King Telamon of Salamis, was known to the Etruscans as Aivas Tlamunus (Greater Ajax or Ajax the Great) to distinguish him from Ajax, son of Oileus (Ajax the Lesser, Aivas Vilates).
+Ajax, son of King Telamon of Salamis (Τελαμώνιος Αἴας, Telamonian Aias), was known to the Etruscans as Aivas Tlamunus (Greater Ajax or Ajax the Great) to distinguish him from his shorter comrade, the Locrian Ajax, son of Oileus (Ὀϊλῆος ταχὺς Αἴας), known as Aivas Vilates (Ajax the Lesser).

 |Notes, references and links

 1. Achilles and Ajax by Exekias in Rome

 Attic black-figure amphora signed by Exekias on Side A as potter, and on the mouth as painter.
 Made in Athens around 540-530 BC.
 On Side A Achilles and Ajax (names inscribed) playing a board game.
 On Side B Kastor and Polydeukes (the Dioskouroi) with Tyndareos and Leda (names inscribed).
 Found in Vulci, Etruria (Lazio, Italy).

 Gregorian Museum of Etruscan Art, Vatican Museums, Rome.
 Inv.
 No. 16757 (344).

 See an Attic black-figure calyx-krater by Exekias depicting Hermes and other deities, around 530 BC, in the Agora Museum, Athens.